 Systems have basic rules.
 Since we live and work within systems, we will be more successful if we understand the rules.
 And use them to our advantage!

-Systems Thinking is a simple and holistic view of how individuals, teams and organizations work.
+Systems Thinking is a simple and holistic view of how systems like individuals, teams and organizations work.

 The Systems Thinking Approach® is shown in the diagram:

 The questions associated with each phase are:

 Phase A: Where do we want to be?
 (Ideal Future)

 Phase B: How will we know when we get there?
 (Measures of Success)

 Phase C: Where are we now?
 (Inputs/Current State)

 Phase D: How do we get there?
 (Implementation)